Suisse00/ComfyFactorio_UserGuides/MountainFortress/15 minutes guide.md

 >Always communicate (via ping, or/and chat) any potential danger or failure to destroy the enemies.

 >[!WARNING]
 > Nests are considered a high level of danger in every case.
-Those that spawn south of the train, or those you spawn by mining rocks.
+Those that spawn toward the train, or those you spawn by mining rocks.

 ### Special items